Trusted by 100,000+ Families

 Side Effects of Alprazolam

-• Drowsiness: Your child may feel sleepy or lethargic after taking alprazolam, which can be helpful if they are anxious or have trouble sleeping.
+• Drowsiness: Your child might feel sleepy or lethargic, which can help if they’re anxious or have trouble sleeping.

-• Dizziness: Some children may experience mild dizziness or lightheadedness while taking alprazolam, but this effect usually goes away with time.
+• Dizziness: Mild dizziness or lightheadedness may occur but usually fades with time.

-Remember, if your child experiences any concerning or persistent side effects while taking alprazolam, it’s important to talk to their healthcare provider.
+If your child experiences any concerning or persistent side effects, consult their healthcare provider.

 What Does Alprazolam Treat?